NCHzzz/MealAgent_Project/docs/ai/implementation/feature-meal-planning-agent.md

     param2: dict = None,
     **kwargs
 ) -> AsyncGenerator[Result | Response | Status | Error, None]:
-    # 1. Yield Response/Status for progress updates (not plain strings)
+    # 1. Yield strings or Response/Status for progress updates
+    # Plain strings are automatically converted to responses
+    yield "Starting operation..."
+    # Or use Response() for more control
     yield Response("Starting operation...")
-    # or
+    # Or use Status() for status updates
     yield Status("Processing...")

     # 2. Read from environment (upstream tool outputs)